-(c) If at any time before the conclusion of the hearing on involuntary inpatient placement it appears to the court that the person does not meet the criteria for involuntary inpatient placement under this section, but instead meets the criteria for involuntary outpatient services, the court may order the person evaluated for involuntary outpatient services pursuant to s.
-394.4655.
-The petition and hearing procedures set forth in s.
-394.4655 shall apply.
-If the person instead meets the criteria for involuntary admission pursuant to s.
+If the person instead meets the criteria for involuntary assessment, protective custody, or involuntary admission pursuant to s.
 397.675, then the court may order the person to be admitted for involuntary assessment for a period of 5 days pursuant to s.
 397.6811.
 Thereafter, all proceedings are governed by chapter 397.

-(d) At the hearing on involuntary inpatient placement, the court shall consider testimony and evidence regarding the patient's competence to consent to treatment.
+- (d) At the hearing on involuntary inpatient placement, the court shall consider testimony and evidence regarding the patient's competence to consent to treatment.
 If the court finds that the patient is incompetent to consent to treatment, it shall appoint a guardian advocate as provided in s.
-394.4598.

-(e) The administrator of the petitioning facility shall provide a copy of the court order and adequate documentation of a patient's mental illness to the administrator of a treatment facility if the patient is ordered for involuntary inpatient placement, whether by civil or criminal court.
+394.4598. - (e) The administrator of the petitioning facility shall provide a copy of the court order and adequate documentation of a patient's mental illness to the administrator of a treatment facility if the patient is ordered for involuntary inpatient placement, whether by civil or criminal court.
 The documentation must include any advance directives made by the patient, a psychiatric evaluation of the patient, and any evaluations of the patient performed by a psychiatric nurse, a clinical psychologist, a marriage and family therapist, a mental health counselor, or a clinical social worker.
 The administrator of a treatment facility may refuse admission to any patient directed to its facilities on an involuntary basis, whether by civil or criminal court order, who is not accompanied by adequate orders and documentation.

-(7) PROCEDURE FOR CONTINUED INVOLUNTARY INPATIENT PLACEMENT.--
+(7) PROCEDURE FOR CONTINUED INVOLUNTARY INPATIENT PLACEMENT.-

-(a) Hearings on petitions for continued involuntary inpatient placement of an individual placed at any treatment facility are administrative hearings and must be conducted in accordance with s.
+- (a) Hearings on petitions for continued involuntary inpatient placement of an individual placed at any treatment facility are administrative hearings and must be conducted in accordance with s.
 120.57(1), except that any order entered by the administrative law judge is final and subject to judicial review in accordance with s.
 120.68.
 Orders concerning patients committed after successfully pleading not guilty by reason of insanity are governed by s.
-916.15.

-(b) If the patient continues to meet the criteria for involuntary inpatient placement and is being treated at a treatment facility, the administrator shall, before the expiration of the period the treatment facility is authorized to retain the patient, file a petition requesting authorization for continued involuntary inpatient placement.
+916.15. - (b) If the patient continues to meet the criteria for involuntary inpatient placement and is being treated at a treatment facility, the administrator shall, before the expiration of the period the treatment facility is authorized to retain the patient, file a petition requesting authorization for continued involuntary inpatient placement.
 The request must be accompanied by a statement from the patient's physician, psychiatrist, psychiatric nurse, or clinical psychologist justifying the request, a brief description of the patient's treatment during the time he or she was involuntarily placed, and an individualized plan of continued treatment.
 Notice of the hearing must be provided as provided in s.
 394.4599.
-If a patient's attendance at the hearing is voluntarily waived, the administrative law judge must determine that the waiver is knowing and voluntary before waiving the presence of the patient from all or a portion of the hearing is not consistent with the best interests of the patient, the administrative law judge may waive the presence of the patient from all or any portion of the hearing, unless the patient, through counsel, objects to the waiver of presence.
-The testimony in the hearing must be under oath, and the proceedings must be recorded.

-(c) Unless the patient is otherwise represented or is ineligible, he or she shall be represented at the hearing on the petition for continued involuntary inpatient placement by the public defender of the circuit in which the facility is located.
+If a patient's attendance at the hearing is voluntarily waived, the administrative law judge must determine that the waiver is knowing and voluntary before waiving the presence of the patient from all or a portion of the hearing.
+Alternatively, if at the hearing the administrative law judge finds that attendance at the hearing is not consistent with the best interests of the patient, the administrative law judge may waive the presence of the patient from all or any portion of the hearing, unless the patient, through counsel, objects to the waiver of presence.
+The testimony in the hearing must be under oath, and the proceedings must be recorded. - (c) Unless the patient is otherwise represented or is ineligible, he or she shall be represented at the hearing on the petition for continued involuntary inpatient placement by the public defender of the circuit in which the facility is located.